 These headphones are also great for listening to any type of music.
 So don’t limit yourself just to metal with them.
 Expand your musical horizons, and enjoy the sounds of some other genres as well.
 No matter what you are listening to, they will all perform very well.

-Best Headphones for Metal: What to Consider
+Best Headphones for Metal: What to Consider in 2022

 No one wants to wear headphones that squeeze their head too tightly and end up giving them a migraine after only a few minutes.
 Finding a comfortable pair of headphones is extremely important, especially if you plan on wearing them for extended periods of time.